 - The KEYNAME token must begin in columns 1-8 and be a maximum of 8 characters long.
 A legal FITS keyword name may only contain the characters A-Z, 0-9, and '-' (minus sign) and underscore.
 This routine will automatically convert any lowercase characters to uppercase in the output string.
 If the first 8 characters of the template line are blank then the remainder of the line is considered to be a FITS comment (with a blank keyword name). - The VALUE token must be separated from the KEYNAME token by one or more spaces and/or an '=' character.
 The data type of the VALUE token (numeric, logical, or character string) is automatically determined and the output CARD string is formatted accordingly.
-The value token may be forced to be interpreted as a string (e.g. if it is a string of numeric digits) by enclosing it in single quotes. - The COMMENT token is optional, but if present must be separated from the VALUE token by at least one blank space and a '/' character. - One exception to the above rules is that if the first non-blank character in the first 8 characters of the template string is a minus sign ('-') followed by a single token, or a single token followed by an equal sign, then it is interpreted as the name of a keyword which is to be deleted from the FITS header. - The second exception is that if the template string starts with a minus sign and is followed by 2 tokens (without an equals sign between them) then the second token is interpreted as the new name for the keyword specified by first token.
+The value token may be forced to be interpreted as a string (e.g. if it is a string of numeric digits) by enclosing it in single quotes.
+If the value token is a character string that contains 1 or more embedded blank space characters or slash ('/') characters then the entire character string must be enclosed in single quotes. - The COMMENT token is optional, but if present must be separated from the VALUE token by a blank space or a '/' character. - One exception to the above rules is that if the first non-blank character in the first 8 characters of the template string is a minus sign ('-') followed by a single token, or a single token followed by an equal sign, then it is interpreted as the name of a keyword which is to be deleted from the FITS header. - The second exception is that if the template string starts with a minus sign and is followed by 2 tokens (without an equals sign between them) then the second token is interpreted as the new name for the keyword specified by first token.
 In this case the old keyword name (first token) is returned in characters 1-8 of the returned CARD string, and the new keyword name (the second token) is returned in characters 41-48 of the returned CARD string.
 These old and new names may then be passed to the ffmnam routine which will change the keyword name.